What is LASIK

 What is the right age for LASIK eye surgery?

-The optimal age for LASIK eye surgery is between 20 and 40 years of age.
+The optimal age for LASIK eye surgery is above 18 years of age.
 Most young people who would like to have the surgery are discouraged as there is a high chance that their eyesight is still changing.
 Most surgeons advise that a person's prescription should be stable for a couple of years before the procedure.
 The most popular age to book a LASIK treatment is between 35 and 40 years old.
 People in this age category as most likely to have stable vision and are also more likely to be able to afford the treatment.

 Surgeons are reporting an increasing demand for LASIK among older patients but it is important to note that the procedure presents additional challenges for seniors as most elderly patients tend to have problems with both near and far vision.
 However, there are several alternative options such as multifocal LASIK or monovision LASIK which may be appropriate.